operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 The proposed changes to the scorecard solve the immediate need to support custom or user-provided tests, both simple and complex tests.
 However, the longer term implication for scorecard is that all of its tests would evolve to use a single testing format that is far more flexible that what exists today in the current implementation.

 The proposed design focuses heavily on separation of concerns, turning scorecard into a test runner essentially, moving test implementations into their own concern (eg. container images).

+Significant changes to scorecard in this proposal from the current scorecard include:

+ * require OLM be installed on the test cluster
+ * require OLM bundle images to be passed to scorecard
+ * embed scorecard configuration files and test manifests into the OLM bundle image, scorecard will pull its configuration out of the OLM bundle image
+ * migrate tests out of the scorecard binary and into container images enabling tests to be written in languages other than golang
+ * scorecard would no longer create CRs on behalf of tests, but instead, tests would interate through the CRs found in the CSV if they want to implement a CR-based test

 ## Reference Material